monproweb/dev-wisdom-daily/README.md

 # Developer Motivational Quote Twitter Bot

-This is a Twitter bot that generates and tweets a motivational quote for developers along with an image based on the description provided by the quote.
+This is a Twitter bot that generates and tweets developer quotes along with an image based on the description provided by the quote.

 ## Technologies Used